squarepupil/website-pages/src/pages/faq.md

 ### Is there homework?

-No. Arts & Ideas is a democratic school and therefore does not impose curricular tasks of any kind upon students.
+No, there is no homework.
+Arts & Ideas is a democratic school that does not impose curricular tasks of any kind upon students.
 With that said, students often fluidly carry on self-initiated projects back and forth between home and school.
 Learn more in [The Model](model.html).

 ### How is the school governed and run?

-The school is governed by bodies of students and staff empowered by the school’s bylaws to manage the school’s operation.
+Arts & Ideas is governed by bodies of students and staff empowered by the school’s bylaws to manage the school’s operation.
 See more in [Our Structure](our-structure.html).

-### Is the school similar to other alternative schools I have heard of before?
+### Is the school similar to other alternative schools I have heard about?

-Please see our [Okay, so you’re sort of like…](comparisons.html) page for a discussion on the similarities and differences between our school and some others you may have heard of.
+Please see our [Okay, so you’re sort of like…](comparisons.html) page for a discussion of the similarities and differences between A&I and some others you may have heard about.

 ### How much does it cost?